danieldiamond/gitlab-analytics/README.md

 ## Analyzing Sales & Marketing Performance

 As part of [objective #1](#objectives), we are targeting analytics for sales and marketing performance.
 We plan to track the following metrics per campaign, lead, and organization.
 These results will be able to reviewed over various time periods.
+Initially we will support single touch attribution, with support for multitouch in a [later sprint](doc/development_plan.md#backlog).

 * Cost per lead = dollar spend / number of attributed leads
 * Median conversion time (from touch to IACV)